KEY TAKEAWAYS

 How do wait times differ between CDCP and private dental coverage?

-Does CDCP cover orthodontics and braces?
+Does the CDCP cover orthodontics and braces?

 How often can I renew my CDCP coverage?